parsiya/parsiya.net/content/page/CheatSheet.markdown

 My current (as of June 2019) editor of choice.
 Settings are at http://parsiya.io/categories/configs/vscode/.

-### Associate an Extension with a Speicifc Language
+### Associate an Extension with a Specific Language
 This allows us to have specific language highlighting for custom extensions.
 Add the following to `settings.json`: